Submission link:

 The review process is double-blind, i.e. the names of the authors, reviewers, and area chairs are not revealed to each other.
 Papers must thus be properly anonymized before submission.

-Domain conflicts: To avoid conflict of interest among the authors, reviewers and meta-reviewers, all co-author information and a complete and accurate list of domain conflicts must be entered in the submission form by the submission deadline.
-For the same reason (to avoid conflict of interest during the review process), the author list must be complete at submission time.
+Domain conflicts: To avoid conflict of interest among the authors, reviewers and meta-reviewers, all co-author information and a complete and accurate list of domain conflicts must be properly entered in the SC submission site by the submission deadline.

 Paper Publication:

-Accepted papers will be published by SC'26 proceedings.
-Among the accepted full papers, Scale-to-see will give one award to the best paper with certification.
+Accepted papers will be published in SC'26 proceedings as workshop papers.
+Among the accepted workshop papers, Scale-to-see will give one award to the best paper with certification.